-Fast forward three years and this well-behaved kitty all of a sudden is jumping on the table and begging for food.
+Fast forward three years.
+Journey, a well-behaved kitty, all of a sudden is jumping on the table and begging for food.
 This is totally out of character and furthermore there is food on the floor.
 We of course removed her and said the nasty word “NO” that she responds to quite well.
-What is going on causing this sudden behavior change in the cat?
+What is going on causing this sudden behavior change in cats?

 Later the same day we find her on the kitchen counter licking our dinner plates as if she was washing them.
-I was very concerned and decided to research why all of a sudden without any provocation that her behavior has changed so abruptly.
-I began my quest on almighty Google drawing up many pages of feline experts and articles but none that addressed Journey’s behavior.
+I was very concerned and decided to research why all of a sudden her behavior changed abruptly.
+I began my quest on almighty Google.
+Drawing up many pages of feline experts and articles but none that addressed Journey’s behavior.

-Then this morning’s edition had an article from Gary Bogue who is a well-known animal columnist and there was the answer.
+Then this morning’s edition had an article from Gary Bogue.
+He is a well-known animal columnist and there was the answer.
 Gary had a question from one of his readers inquiring about this sudden phenomenon of feline behavior changes.
-He replied that he experienced similar changes with his two cats and noticed that it also related to the seasonal changes from fall to winter.
+He replied that he experienced similar changes with his two cats.
+Noticed that it also related to the seasonal changes from fall to winter.

 What does weather have to do with sudden behavior changes in cats?

 Ouch, that dull thud you just heard was the flat of my hand slapping my forehead.
-This is not rocket science in fact this is normal animal behavior associated with the changing of the weather from mild to cold.
+This is not rocket science.
+Fact this is normal animal behavior associated with the changing of the weather from mild to cold.
 Animals in the wild will always build up their fat reserves so they can survive through winter.
-Your cats may be domestic but their roots are from the wild and they have not lost all of their innate instincts yet!
+Your cats may be domestic but their roots are from the wild.
+They have not lost all of their innate instincts yet!

-If you find your cat’s behavior changing suddenly then pay attention to the time of year and the temperature outside.
-Gary further said that he started adding a bit more food to each feeding and noticed a decrease in the bad behavior (not eliminated but decreased).
+If you find your cat’s behavior changing suddenly, then pay attention to the time of year and the temperature outside.
+Gary further said he started adding a bit more food to each feeding.
+He noticed a decrease in the bad behavior (not eliminated but decreased).
 You might need some aversive tactics as explained in my article “Five Tips for Aversive Training Your Cat” in order to completely stop the bad behavior.

 Article Source: http://EzineArticles.com/?expert=Claude_West reprint requirements: Article reprinted in its entirety without alterations.
 Author’s name and source is required with the article.